tim-mcdonnell/march_madness/docs/pipeline/overview.md

 # Pipeline Overview

+> **Documentation Relocated**: This document has been consolidated into the main pipeline documentation.
+>
+> Please see the [Pipeline Architecture Overview](../reference/pipeline/overview.md) for the complete and updated documentation.

+This page has been moved as part of documentation reorganization to reduce redundancy and improve content organization.

 The NCAA March Madness Predictor uses a modular pipeline architecture to process data, train models, and generate predictions.
 This page provides an overview of the pipeline components and how they work together.

 ## Pipeline Architecture